samuelWilliams99/haskell_compiler_generator/README.md

 ## Requirements
 The syntax handling for this project uses the [haskell_parser_generator](https://github.com/samuelWilliams99/haskell_parser_generator).
-You may either copy this projects source code onto your computer and use `ghc`s `-i` flag to specify its location, or install the package via `Hackage` (awaiting upload)
+You may either copy this projects source code onto your computer and use `ghc`s `-i` flag to specify its location, or install the package via `Hackage` (awaiting upload).
+If you wish to use this project, it is highly recommended you first read the README for the parser generator.

 Documentation for this library has been generated using [haddock](https://www.haskell.org/haddock/).
 If you are modifying the documentation, and are using the parser generator library source files, please ensure that haddock does not include these files.